v-belphy/v-belphy/README.md

 - 🇧🇷 I'm from `Brasília, Brazil`
 - 💻 My main programming language is C++
 - ♥️ I really like Data Structures and Algorithms
+- 💡 I'm currently very involved in learning more about Rust and embedded systems.
 - 🏳️‍⚧️ Pronouns: `she/they`
 - 📺 My name is inspired on Belphegor from `Getamped2`.
-- Reach me out on my Discord at @im_belphy
+- 📮 Reach me out on my Discord at @im_belphy
 ```

 #